elliotperviz/cmms/qm/README.md

 ```
 where $c_n$ are the complex coefficients of each function in the basis.

-We can then introduce $E_e^{\prime}$ as the "trial" ground state energy associated with the trial wavefunction, defined as
+We can then introduce $E_e^{\prime}$ as the "trial" ground state electronic total energy associated with the trial wavefunction, defined as
 ```math
 E_e^{\prime} = \sum_n {|c_n|}^2 \int \phi_n^*(\mathbf{r}_{N_e}) \hat{H}_e \phi_n(\mathbf{r}_{N_e}) \mathrm{d}\mathbf{r}_{N_e}
 ```